Katie Markley, MA, LPC

+I enjoy working with people from a diversity of backgrounds and cultures, believing we are each other’s greatest teachers.
+Working with survivors of domestic violence has been a thread of my work since 2009.
 I have a passion for supporting adults and young adults as I love working with people who are engaged in their process, willing to experiment and form deep insights.
 I have worked as field guide in wilderness therapy and have also served as a therapist in a young adult transitional living program for several years.
 My private practice has been the culmination of all my experience and in operation since 2012.